HeapsIO/heaps-doc/Hello-World.md

 ```
 -lib heaps
 -js hello.js
--main Hello
+-main Main
 -debug
 ```

-This will tell that we are using the library Heaps, that we will compile to JavaScript `hello.js` output, and that our main class should be `Hello.hx` file.
+This will tell that we are using the library Heaps, that we will compile to JavaScript `hello.js` output, and that our main class should be `Main.hx` file.

 The `-debug` file allows generation of source maps in order to be able to debug your JS application.